 environmental friendliness, ease of maintenance and high space efficiency and are used by a variety of people all over the world.
 In developed regions like Europe and North America, they are primarily used for leisure, while in emerging countries they are predominantly used for fishing and transport/transportation.

 Background of the Business

 Applying its small engine technology developed for motorcycles, Yamaha Motor released its first marine engine, the small outboard engine P-7, in 1960.
-In the more than half-century that followed, the Company has expanded its marine engine lineup to suit manifold uses and conditions in the various locations they are used, focusing especially on outboard motors, including models with increasingly
+In the more than 60 years since, the Company has expanded its marine engine lineup to suit manifold uses and conditions in the various locations they are used, focusing especially on outboard motors, including models with increasingly

 large horsepower and models that have better fuel efficiency and are designed to withstand more extreme environments.
 Cumulative production of Yamaha outboard motors reached 12 million units in 2019.

 Yamaha outboard motors are based on the principle of being reliable and durable, with light weight and a compact size.
 With a variety of sizes from 2 horsepower to 425 horsepower, they range from environmentally friendly 4-stroke models that are especially popular in developed countries, to Enduro models with simple structures that

 are suitable for use in emerging countries and electric models for coastal commercial fishing, and from recreational to commercial uses.